kubernetes-sigs/sig-storage-local-static-provisioner/docs/node-cleanup-controller.md

 ## Design

-There are two separate processes, a **CleanupController** and a **Deleter**, running to delete stale resources:
+There are two separate routines, a **CleanupController** and a **Deleter**, running to delete stale resources:

-- The [CleanupController](../../pkg/cleanup/controller/controller.go) looks for Local Persistent Volumes that have a [NodeAffinity](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#node-affinity) to a deleted Node.
+- The [CleanupController](../pkg/node-cleanup/controller/controller.go) looks for Local Persistent Volumes that have a [NodeAffinity](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#node-affinity) to a deleted Node.
 When it finds such a PV, it starts a timer to wait and see if the deleted Node comes back up again.
 If at the end of the timer, the Node is not back up, the **PVC** bound to that PV is deleted.
 The PV is deleted in the next step.

     - Note: We wait to see if the Node comes back before cleaning up resources since there may be some edge cases in which a Node is deleted but comes back quickly without data loss.
 The wait duration is configurable.

-- The [Deleter](../../pkg/cleanup/deleter/deleter.go) looks for Local PVs with a NodeAffinity to deleted Nodes.
+- The [Deleter](../pkg/node-cleanup/deleter/deleter.go) looks for Local PVs with a NodeAffinity to deleted Nodes.
 When it finds such a PV it deletes the PV if (and only if) the PV's status is Available or if its status is Released and it has a Delete reclaim policy.

 The controller manages the lifecycle of the Deleter.
 Further, the controller is **opt-in per StorageClass**.
 It takes a command line argument that specifies which StorageClasses Local PVs/PVCs must belong to in order to be cleaned up.